 After 20+ years of working in the participatory arts, I have seen creativity encourage growth, confidence, independence, and repair in youthwork, schools, colleges, refugee, family or community groups as people expressed and made sense of their own experience.
 Art (and ritual) eased trauma and loss for many.
 Psychotherapy training was then a natural progression.

 I trained at The Institute for Arts in Therapy and Education (IATE).
 Attachment Theory is the core to my theoretical orientation and the therapeutic relationship is a central to this.
 Developmental theories inform my work, and I also work with Gestalt and TA in looking at psychological patterns or problems.
-I am trained in the CATT technique to treat PTSD, and work with neuroscience, trauma and somatic theories (Rothschild, Kepner, Van der Kolk, and Levine) to help people safely locate and integrate emotions within the body.
+EMDR has become a core part of my work and trauma work has become a specialism

 Integrative Arts Psychotherapy (IAP) uses mixed arts to provide a bridge to the unconscious, and to find form for feeling.
 Within the therapeutic relationship there is a creative space to experiment.
 The Humanistic perspective is to ‘walk alongside’ clients, to help people find their resources and thus enable growth.
 My approach as an IAP is to provide an empathic space to work through issues, and also to build a client’s resilience as part of the reparative process.